browserengineering/book/book/visual-effects.md

 A surface[^or-texture] is a 2D array of pixels, where each pixel is thought of as a tiny square of some solid color.
-Note the `ct` argument, meaning "color type", which indicates that each pixel of this surface should be represented as *r*ed, *g*reen, *b*lue, and *a*lpha values, each of which should take up 8 bits.
+Note the `ct` argument,[^at] meaning "color type", which indicates that each pixel of this surface should be represented as *r*ed, *g*reen, *b*lue, and *a*lpha values, each of which should take up 8 bits.
 In other words, pixels are basically defined like so: